Jack Schulte

 Outside of the world of science, I'm a huge fan of all things nature.
 When I'm not cooped up inside studying for classes or grading my students' labs, you might find me exploring the lakes and forests in the Lansing area.
 I'm also a big soccer fan and an avid reader, so if I'm not outside enjoying temperatures below 110℉, I might be cheering on Arsenal or reading a good sci-fi book.

-The first exoplanet ever discovered around a main sequence star in 1995 was a Hot Jupiter.
-The discovery shocked the planetary science and astronomy community at the time, as giant planets were not expected to be found so close to their host stars.
+The first exoplanet ever discovered around a main sequence star in 1995 was a hot Jupiter.
 This discovery launched a new field and along with it a host of unanswered questions.
-My research aims to answer perhaps the earliest of these questions.
+My research aims to tackle one of the earliest of these questions: "How do hot Jupiters form and evolve?"

 I am currently heavily involved with the MSU Observing Research Program (MORP), a team of MSU astronomy undergraduates that use the MSU Observatory's 0.6-meter telescope to confirm the existence of transiting exoplanets and observe bright variable stars.
 I work with the MORP undergraduates to provide them with high-priority planet candidates, analyze the observations, and to write my own paper on several planets observed by MORP.
 MORP students have recently co-authored several planet and brown dwarf discovery papers as a result of their observations.
 If you are an MSU undergraduate and would like to join MORP or if you are a member of the community that would like to donate to or otherwise support the MSU Observatory or MORP, please contact me, Dr. Laura Chomiuk, or Dr. Joey Rodriguez.